MEVCUDA and its impact on the tourism sector

 BY SIMON NDIVE KALLA

-Miss MEVCUDA 2024/2025, Nicole Mbanyi and Officer in charge of Communication Miss Yvonne Mojoko currently in an international beauty expo in Istanbul-Turkey
+Miss MEVCUDA 2024/2025, Miss Nicole Mbanyi and Officer in charge of Communication Miss Yvonne Mojoko currently in an international beauty expo in Istanbul-Turkey

 MEVCUDA’s vision bearer HM Ndiko Fonderson brandishing award during International exhibition CHOCAF in Algeria